 A good dressing really transforms salads from boring to delicious, However, many dressings can also be sneakily high in cals, fat and/or sugar.
 Here are a few tips to making healthy dressings and some of my favourite recipes.

-- then add at least 1-2 flavourings (think mustard, fresh herbs, dried spices, ginger, garlic, chilli).
+Add at least 1-2 flavourings: Think mustard, fresh herbs, dried spices, ginger, garlic, chilli.
 The options are endless – this is where you add flavour!

-- you can also add a little sweetness to balance the acid (such as orange juice, ½ tsp honey or pure maple syrup).
+Add a little sweetness: This will help to balance the acid.
+Try adding 1 tbs orange juice, ½ tsp honey or pure maple syrup.

 (all make enough to serve 4)